-- The Office of Financial Aid then updates each students record to reflect students appropriate status and sends email notification to the students.
+- The Office of Financial Aid then updates each student record to reflect the student’s appropriate status and sends an email notification to the students.

 Note: Students identified as meeting SAP requirements will not be required to go through an evaluation even if they were previously on an academic success plan.

 The “denied” decision is usually rendered when the SAP Committee has deemed that the student did not provide an extenuating circumstance, the student’s extenuating circumstance is undocumented, or the extenuating circumstance is outside of the timeframe in which the student showed poor academic performance.
 The student is ineligible to receive federal and state funding in subsequent semesters.
 The student must seek alternative means to pay their bill while completing courses to meet SAP cumulative requirements and regain their SAP standing.

 A student who has lost eligibility to participate in federal student aid programs for reasons of academic progress can regain that eligibility by opting to attend without receiving Federal or institutional financial aid and seeking alternative means to pay their bill while completing courses to meet SAP cumulative requirements and regain their SAP standing.
 The mere passage of time will not ordinarily restore eligibility to a student who has lost eligibility for failure to make satisfactory academic progress.

 Students who have been academically dismissed from the university but who are subsequently given permission to re-enroll are NOT automatically eligible to continue to participate in federal and state aid programs.
 Admissions/academic decisions are independent of funding decisions.